FOREX-Dollar wavers after Fed minutes offer few surprises | Headlines

 The dollar was roughly flat in choppy trading on Thursday after the release of the latest Federal Reserve minutes.
 Details of the discussion from the central bank's December policy meeting, released on Wednesday, showed policymakers remain focused on curbing inflation and do not envisage interest rate cuts in 2023.

-"We've got the euro zone perhaps doing better than the market anticipated, so perhaps less reason for safe-haven dollar buying," she said.
-Foley said economic data would be key in determining whether the Fed sticks to its rate hike projections.
-The latest U.S. monthly employment figures, for December, is due on Friday.
+"We're on our way out of YCC, so it's just a question of timing," said James Malcolm, head of FX strategy at U.S. Malcolm said the end of ultra-loose monetary policy would likely boost the yen to 125 per dollar this year, although he said it could "overshoot considerably" and even reach 115.

-Sterling was down 0.36% to $1.202, after rallying 0.76% on Wednesday.
-The Chinese onshore yuan rose more than 0.3% to 6.875 per dollar as the currency continued to be underpinned by China's reopening measures, despite a surge in COVID-19 cases.
+Sterling was down 0.3% to $1.202, after rallying 0.76% on Wednesday.
+The onshore yuan rose more than 0.3% to 6.872 per dollar as the currency continued to be underpinned by China's reopening measures, despite a surge in COVID-19 cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)